-A. Only the short squat bottles measuring about 4" diameter X 8" tall holding about 1 lb.
-Never attempt to use the taller skinny bottles measuring 10" to 11" tall as these slender tall bottles when 70 to 80% of the propane has been used become top-heavy and will fall out while lit.
+A. Only the short squat bottles measuring about 4” diameter X 8” tall holding about 1 lb.
+Never attempt to use the tall skinny bottles 10” to 11” tall, when they are 70 to 80% empty they are top heavy and will fall out when lit.

 Q. What torch heads should I use?

 A. We recommend the BernzOmatic torches, available at our shopping cart.
 Any brand is ok that has a torch head about 1/2" diameter producing a pencil flame, avoid tips producing a spreader flame.
 Do not use excessively long torches, our torches when installed on the propane cylinders measure about 12 1/4" when the assembly is stood up vertically.

 Q. How do I get the Tempilaq out of my case after it has been annealed?

 A. Rubbing alcohol, place your cases neck down in a shallow bath of 50/50 to 90% rubbing alcohol, soak 1 to 2 minutes, use a bore brush 1 size larger than caliber, it will brush out easily.
 Alcohol is flammable do not have it present anywhere near a flame or ignition source.